-Safety Socket has come a long way since being acquired in 2004 by a private equity firm.
+Safety Socket has come a long way since being acquired in 2004.
 Once producing almost exclusively high-quality, standard commercial socket head cap screw product, the vast majority of the company’s shipments today are:

 - made-to-print specials;